Church History & Heritage

 Pastor Paul Thomas was inducted as the new pastor on 13th April 2003 under his leadership The Community Project, Luncheon Club, Beyond the Gates, Street Angels and Biblical Inspiration was established in Huddersfield.
 The church also won a Community Award for the Best Leadership Team in Kirklees.
 After seven years of faithful service Pastor Paul Thomas concluded his term of office on 6th March 2010.

-A new era begins with the appointment of Revd Patrick Pryce who was inducted to office on 14th March 2010.
+Revd Patrick Pryce was inducted to office on 14th March 2010.
 Revd.
-Pryce has taken the bold Abrahamic step of moving his family home from Wolverhampton to Huddersfield.
-The Church now looks forward to what God is planning to do in the years to come.
+Pryce has took the bold Abrahamic step of moving his family home from Wolverhampton to Huddersfield and served the Church faithfully from March 2010 until February 2018.